osherjacobs/LabWork_Findings/shadow-credentials-dacl-detection.md

 **Description:** A TGT was requested via certificate-based pre-authentication (Pre-Auth Type 16) where the certificate issuer matches the requesting account name, indicating a self-signed certificate not issued by any PKI infrastructure in the environment.
 Legitimate PKINIT authentication uses certificates issued by an enterprise CA, not self-signed certificates.

+Note: PKINIT usage is rare outside smartcard or WHfB deployments.
+In most environments, any PreAuthType 16 event from a user account warrants investigation.

 ```kql
 event.code: "4768" and
 winlog.event_data.PreAuthType: "16" and